autisoid/SC-AdminPanel/README.md

 - Finish second page of Player management menu

 # Installing
-- Clone the repo (git clone https://github.com/autisoid/SC-AdminPanel)
+- Clone the repo (git clone `https://github.com/autisoid/SC-AdminPanel`)
 - Choose which version you want to use (metamod one or metamod-less a.k.a. minimal one)
 - Rename `CCustomTextMenu_meta.as` to `CCustomTextMenu.as` if you are using metamod version, same goes for `CCustomTextMenu_minimal.as` respectively.
-- In case you are going to use metamod version, you have to compile ASExtHook (modified version) on your own.
-(External/ASExtHook)
+- In case you are going to use metamod version, you have to compile ASExtHook (modified version) on your own. (src directory)
+- You're beautiful!

+# Compiling asexthook
+- Follow build instructions from this repo: `https://github.com/drabcofficial/asexthook`
+- Replace "src" folder with the one from this repository
 - You're beautiful!

 Feel free to report any bugs, don't forget to describe "how to reproduce"!